wholroyd/dnvm/README.md

 # dnvm
-Creates an RPM for DNVM.
-Support for DEB coming soon.
+Creates an .rpm and .deb package for DNVM.